macropay-solutions/laravel-lumen-crud-wizard/README.md

     with/without relations,

-    with appends, (need custom codding)
+    with appends, (need custom coding)

     with distinct (columns from) relations,